• Home

 Carmen Russell-Sluchansky

-Carmen Russell-Sluchansky is a multimedia and investigative journalist based in Washington, DC for MintPress, and several other news agencies including National Geographic.
+Carmen Russell-Sluchansky is a multimedia and investigative journalist based in Washington, DC, formerly for MintPress, and several other news agencies including National Geographic.
 Prior to joining Mint Press, for three years, he hosted daily international radio news show Due Diligence during which he covered national politics including all major policy debates, the 2012 presidential election and significant Supreme Court and appellate cases.
 Prior to that, he primarily reported from abroad including China, Japan, the Middle East, Haiti, Central America and Southeast Asia primarily focusing on development and human rights issues.
 He has also reported from the United Nations and World Trade Organization and his acclaimed documentary work on Haiti has reached millions of viewers internationally having been broadcast on major networks such as PBS, ABC News and Nippon TV.
 His work has also appeared on MSNBC.com and the BBC and in Asia!
 Magazine, The China Post, Chicago Tribune and Orlando Sentinel.
 He holds degrees from Columbia University’s Graduate School of Journalism and the Georgetown University Law Center

 Breaking the Duopoly: The Fight For Third-Party Debate Inclusion Pushes On